frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.5.2
+- Upgraded exoplayer to version 2.5.1
+- Only adding touchscreen event handler if device has "android.hardware.touchscreen" system feature.
+- Added `connectTimeout`, `readTimeout` and `retryCount` configuration settings.
+These are related to http client player uses.
+- Added `seekBy` which is simmilar to seekTo but operates relative to the current possition.
+Value can be positive (seek forward) or negative (seek backwards).

 ## Changes in version 2.5.1
 - Added boolean options `hidePosition` and `hideDuration`.
 When playing dvr content thise numbers are relative to current time and very confusing to users.
 Adding ability to hide the numbers until better solution can be found.
 - Added `autoPlay` (defaults to true) to allow user not to play the stream automatically.
 Must call `play` explicitly.

 ## Changes in version 2.5.0
-- Removed configuration element `skipTime` and replaced it with separate `forwardTime` and `rewindTime`.
+- Removed configuration setting `skipTime` and replaced it with separate `forwardTime` and `rewindTime`.
 - Sending `TIMELINE_EVENT` to Cordova with `periodDurationX` and `periodWindowPositionX` properties for duration and window position for each period (marked X) in the stream.

 ## Changes in version 2.4.5